What does end of life care mean?

 We understand that at such a stressful and sensitive time specialist nursing care and trustworthy support can make a huge difference during end-of-life care.
 Our team of homecare managers, registered nurses and carers have a wealth of end-of-life care experience and are experts at providing practical and emotional support and care for the patient and their families.

 All our services are personalised to suit specific needs.
-If you would like to discuss your end of life care needs and potential costs, please contact one of our experts on 02030085210 or email us at info@cavendishhomecare.com.
+If you would like to discuss your end of life homecare needs and potential costs, please contact one of our experts on 02030085210 or email us at info@cavendishhomecare.com.